dahlia-lib/spec/SPECIFICATION.md

 > [!note]
 > This section mainly serves as a user guide for the formatting rather than an
 > implementation reference.
-However, ALL rules explained in that section are
+However, ALL rules explained in this section are
 > REQUIRED to be part of any implementation.